tymonaghan/djangotutorial/journal.md

 We're gonna improve that by using the `display()` decorator on that method (in polls/models.py).
 In this commit, we change the "was published recently" heading to "Published Recently?" and we output the actual boolean as ✅/❌ icons which is nice.

 Wow, this is a cool one, we added a filter based on the pub_date.
 I guess it knows it's a date and automatically allows filtering by 1/7/30 days, etc.

+Another cool one, we added a search bar based on the question text with one line of code.